 The name of the organization shall be the National Association of Secretaries of State (NASS.)

 The aims and purposes of the Association, the oldest national organization of major public officials, are to disseminate and exchange information among its members their duties, responsibilities, methods of operation, suggestions and proposals for improvement in their respective offices thought mutually beneficial to themselves, their states, and the nation.

 ARTICLE III – STATEMENT OF ETHICS

-The role of Secretary of State is a noble calling, and carries a high ethical mandate and a conscientious duty to our democracy.
-Accordingly, Association members commit to the following:
+The role of Secretary of State is a noble calling and carries a high ethical mandate and a conscientious duty to our democracy.
+Accordingly, the Association members commit to the following:

 1. Adhering to the highest standards of excellence that will nurture and maintain the public trust;

 2. Placing loyalty to state and federal constitutions, the law, and ethical principles above private or political gain; and

 3. For those Secretaries who are the chief elections officials in their state, practicing fair and unbiased election administration that recognizes each eligible citizen's right to cast his or her vote and for that vote to be counted with the highest regard to constitutional foundations.